Eating Out in Eugene: A Physicist's Guide

 chinese food in Eugene can be seriously awful.
 Seriously awful.

-It's sad when Panda Express and P. F. Chang's are among the best options
+For years, Panda Express and P. F. Chang's were among the best options

-then Ocean Sky is your best bet for reasonably good food.
+Ocean Sky, a good bet for reasonably tasty food.

-contrast, Thai food is plentiful, inexpensive, and almost universally excellent in Eugene.
+contrast, Thai food has long been plentiful, inexpensive, and almost universally excellent in and around

 other good choices around town are